devonnuri/linear-harmony/linear_ko.typ

 This Bill Evans excerpt, like many others, has the outline intact, but occurs with pick-up notes, and occurs over just the V7 chord.

-37. Bill Evans:
+37. 빌 에반스
 #align(center)[#image("figures/fig_080.jpg", width: 60%)]

-Compare the three examples of Chet Baker’s over the same progression.
+Compare the three examples of Chet Baker's over the same progression.
 Ex.38 is simple with some slight rhythmic diminution and displacement.
 Ex.39 begins with two pick-up notes from the scale, arrives at the C7 a beat soon, and uses a chromatic passing tone between the seventh and root of C7, encircling the C. Ex.40 begins with pick-up notes, including a chromatic passing tone (A natural), then continues down the scale to the third of F minor two beats early.
 The line ends with an often heard jazz quote from “Gone, But Not Forgotten.”
 Notice the low note in the line and the highest note in the last measure are both the target note A flat, the third of F minor.
 The notes between the two A flats are a way of filling out the octave.

 38. Chet Baker:
 #align(center)[#image("figures/fig_081.jpg", width: 41%)]